bjlkeng/bjlkeng.github.io/posts/manifolds/index.rst

   :align: center

-  Figure 1: A circle is a one-dimensional manifold embedded in two dimensions where each arc of the circle is locally resembles a line segment (source: Wikipedia).
+  Figure 1: A circle is a one-dimensional manifold embedded in two dimensions where each arc of the circle locally resembles a line segment (source: Wikipedia).

 Of course, there is a much more
 `precise definition <https://en.wikipedia.org/wiki/Topological_manifold#Formal_definition>`__